 Reading E.B.
 White’s 1945 masterpiece, Stuart Little, to my little boy, Billy, at bedtime brought the illustration above to my attention last night for the first time in, um, shall we say, several decades.
 The artist, Garth Williams, drew the townhouses before modern architecture had degraded so much of Manhattan.
 Here you see the sweet bird Margalo flying Stuart back home (see them in the clouds) after rescuing him from a garbage scow in the East River, where he accidentally found himself.
 The night before, Stuart had rescued Margalo, a guest in the Littles’ apartment, from the cat Snowbell.
-(It seems that the mouse had fallen in love with the bird – but he would have rescued her anyway.)
+(It seems that the mouse had fallen in love with the bird.)

 While I was at the Providence Journal one of my chores was to design the edit and oped pages several times a week, and I often ran opeds chosen so I could run favorite images with them.
 One of these, to the left, was of an urban aerie, a little domicile atop a tall building, doubtless in Manhattan.
 Such a place may be found frequently atop buildings in reality today.
 Mostly they are known as penthouses, but this one had a more humble appeal.